ucdavisdatalab/workshop_intro_to_remote_computing/chapters/01_connecting-to-a-server.md

   `/bin` and `/sbin`

-* `/usr` is a second-level hierarchy containing the majority of utilities and applications installed on a UNIX system
+* `/usr` is a second-level hierarchy containing the majority of utilities and applications installed on a Unix system

 * `/usr/bin`, `/usr/sbin`, `/usr/lib`, `/usr/lib<arch>` contain user-level
   programs, administrator-level programs, and libraries shared by those